AlexJackzip/AlexJackzip/README.md

 ## Welcome to my Profile
 My name is Stefan but I like to be called Alex.
 My pronouns are They/Them.

 I hope to post some better scripts hear in the future, as I am always working on stuff to streamline process in my home lab.
 Im hoping to add to the documentation of some open sorce project.

+To contact me send a email to: stefan.alexxjackson@gmail.com

 Thanks for reading this had have a nice future.

 <!--
 **AlexJackzip/AlexJackzip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.